zirkelc/AdaGPT/README.md

 - `issues: write`
 - `pull-requests: write`

-Add these permissions to your workflow or individual jobs using the `permissions` keyword.
+Add these permissions to your workflow or individual jobs using the [`permissions`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow) keyword.
-See [GitHub's documentation](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow) for more information.

 ### Secrets
 Sensitive information, such as the OpenAI API key, should be stored as [encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) in the repository.